31 Oct 2016

 Payments to accounts at another bank can be broken down to the following basic steps:

 Historically, banks batched and processed payments overnight.
-Now, all banks are batching and sending payments multiple times during the day on business days.
-Making payments more often gives customers more timely access to deposits to their account.
+Now, all banks are batching and sending payments multiple times during the day on business day.2 Making payments more often gives customers more timely access to deposits to their account.

 However, as banks are processing payments more often, banks are likely to take the money for scheduled or future-dated electronic payments earlier in the day.
 If your scheduled or future-dated electronic payment isn’t successful first time, for example you didn’t have enough in your account then, your bank may try again during the day.
 Bank customers must make sure there is enough money in their accounts when payments are due, otherwise they may incur a fee if the payment fails.
 Check with your bank when it makes electronic payments and whether they retry unsuccessful payments.
 You may also want to think about whether you need to change any scheduled or future-dated payment dates if you rely on money coming into your account to make a payment.